SaveTubaTeam/curriculumToFirebase/README.md

 # curriculumToFirebase
-A simple localhost interface for SaveTuba developer tooling.
+A simple localhost interface for pushing Save Tuba curriculum from Google Docs into Firebase.
 It comprises of two parts: [curriculumToJSON](#1-curriculumtojson) and [JSONToFirebase](#2-jsontofirebase).
 Contact the dev team for access to the .env file.
-Please reach out to **@jimothych** with any questions.

 ### To get started:
 ```
 git clone https://github.com/SaveTubaTeam/curriculumToFirebase.git
+cd ./curriculumToFirebase
 npm install
 ```